sigma0-dev/charms/README.md

 Charms are inspired by [Runes](https://docs.ordinals.com/runes.html) — a way to create tokens on top of Bitcoin.
 Charms are, in a way, a generalization of Runes.

-The main difference is that Charms are easily programmable (and composable).
+The main difference is that Charms are programmable (and composable).

 ---
-©️2025 sigmazero
+©️2025 Charms